200803-JavaFS/Environment-Installation-Guide/README.md

 You can verify that you have installed DBeaver properly by searching for "DBeaver" in your Windows search bar.

-### Step 9: Install Apache Tomcat
+### Step 8: Install Apache Tomcat

 In order to install Tomcat, run the following command in your terminal:

-    scoop install tomcat8
+    scoop install tomcat

-Verify that you have installed Tomcat properly by running the following command:
+Verify that you have installed Tomcat properly by running the following command if you are using powershell as your terminal:

+    echo $env:CATALINA_HOME

+If you are using a different terminal and the above doesn't work try:

     echo %CATALINA_HOME%

 If the installation was successful, the directory to which you installed Tomcat should appear in the terminal.

-### Step 10: Install Postman
+### Step 9: Install Postman

 In order to install Postman, run the following command in your terminal: